bitnami/charts/bitnami/kong/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.
 > Note: you need to substitute the placeholders _[POSTGRESQL_PASSWORD]_ with the values obtained from instructions in the installation notes.

+### To 15.0.0

+This major updates the PostgreSQL version from 14.x.x to 17.x.x.
+Instead of overwritting it in this chart values, it will automatically use the version defined in the postgresql subchart.

 ### To 14.0.0

 This major updates the PostgreSQL subchart to its newest major, 16.0.0, which uses PostgreSQL 17.x.
 Follow the [official instructions](https://www.postgresql.org/docs/17/upgrading.html) to upgrade to 17.x.